OpenZWave/node-openzwave-shared/README.md

 node-openzwave-shared
 =====================

-This is a node.js add-on which wraps the [Open Z-Wave](https://www.openzwave.com/) library to provide access to a Z-Wave network from within node.js (server-side JavaScript.)
+This is a node.js add-on for node 0.10.x *and* 0.12.x which wraps the [Open Z-Wave](https://www.openzwave.com/) library to provide access to a Z-Wave network from within node.js (server-side JavaScript.)